 – As a hatchback, Elantra GT N-Line scores highly useful in load lugging.
 With split rear seat backs folded nearly level with the durable hatch area load-floor, more than double the belongings can be fitted.
 Cabin storage = commendable with glove box, center console nooks, a deep sub arm-rest bin, though door pockets are strictly for bottles. +1 Concealed lower center stack deep wireless device storage; √ 6 cup, bottle holders, √ overhead retracting sunglass bin.

 – The 1.6L 16V DOHC inline-4 powerplant’s 201 horsepower is wholly adequate for admission to the super warm hatch category.
-Fairly docile while cruising, laying down the throttle aluminum throttle pedal in low gear even sends out a subtle exhaust snarl.
-Spotting some 63 lb-ft of twist to the VW GTI, the 195 lb-ft twist still assures meaningful forward lunges, that is once past turbocharger’s spool-up lag.
+Fairly docile while cruising, laying into the aluminum throttle pedal in low gear emits a subtle, yet authentic exhaust snarl.
+Spotting some 63 lb-ft to the VW Golf GTI, once past some ECU revolution hang, the 195 lb-ft is available at sufficiently low engine speed, translating into meaningful forward overtaking lunges.

 – observed 30 MPG surpasses EPA combined fuel economy estimates by 15%